OXPHOS/Insight_DonorFinder/README.md

 Tests are supported by Python's `unittest` framework.
 The tests covering all modules from the package can be found in [`./tests/`](https://github.com/OXPHOS/Insight_DonorFinder/tree/master/tests).
 The tests can be run by:

-`root~$ ./run-tests.sh`
+`root~$ ./run_tests.sh`

 ### Structure and I/O testing

 Enabled by Insight.
 Tests can be found under [`insight_testsuite/tests/`](https://github.com/OXPHOS/Insight_DonorFinder/tree/master/insight_testsuite/tests).
 To restrict the size of the package, not all test input/output files are uploaded.
+More test datesets can be found at [website of FEC](http://classic.fec.gov/finance/disclosure/ftpdet.shtml).

 The tests can be run by：